-As companies strive to reduce and or eliminate overhead expenses of product design, engineers will need to develop aggressive design timelines.
+Design for power safety is important.
+But as companies strive to reduce and or eliminate overhead expenses of product design, engineers will need to develop aggressive design timelines.
 A constant need to reinvent the internal design process to take advantage of better tools and technology is necessary.
 However, there is an inverse relationship between design time and cost or quality of the design.

 Isolation of High Voltage Circuits

-One of the most dangerous parts of the PCB is the power supply.
+One of the most dangerous parts of the PCBA is the power supply.
 This is where voltage (often high voltage), is converted to a voltage that is suitable for the electronic design.
 Most of the time, this involves a buck power supply converting a high AC voltage to a low DC voltage.
 Designing a safe power supply takes considerable time, failure mode analysis, and expenses related to agency approval.

 High Voltage Switching

-Even if we opt to purchase on off board power supply, we may still need to address switching high voltage on the PCB.
+Even if we opt to purchase an off-board power supply, we may still need to address switching high voltage on the PCBA.
 Switching high voltage on and off is simpler than converting to it, however.
 When PCB traces of differing voltages are routed too close together a phenomenon known as arc tracking can occur.

 When switching high voltage, be sure to use appropriately rated optical couplers or relays.
 These devices are constructed in a manner that respects minimum creepage distances for their rated voltage.
-It is best practice for AC voltage to just switch the line or “hot” not bring the neutral onto the PCB.
-However, it is necessary to bring both the positive and negative side of a high voltage circuit on the PCB.
+It is best practice for AC voltage to just switch the line or “hot” and not bring the neutral onto the PCBA.
+However, it is necessary to bring both the positive and negative sides of a high-voltage circuit on the PCB.

 Additional arc tracking protection can be achieved by applying a conformal coating to the PCB.
 The conformal coating provides an additional layer of insulation and reduces the occurrence of contaminants from meeting conductive surfaces.
 Creepage distances can be reduced when an appropriate coating is applied.

 Energy Considerations and Fuses

 For this reason, it is recommended that the PCB be designed with an intentional “weak” spot in the incoming power circuit.
 This can be most easily accomplished by placing a fuse in line with a power line.
-PCB mounted fuses can be purchased and incorporated in many different layout options (SMD or through hole).
+PCB-mounted fuses can be purchased and incorporated in many different layout options (SMD or through-hole).
 The advantage of the fuse is predictable behavior.
 There are also resettable PTC fuses and active component devices that perform current limiting.

 A final consideration for safety is if your product incorporates batteries and recharging circuits into the design.
 Lithium and lithium polymer battery technology available has given engineers the ability to have a very high watt density in much smaller packages.
 However, these batteries and charging circuits when designed or used improperly can lead to safety concerns.

-Hopefully, the advice in this article will assist you during your next “budget constrained” or “aggressive timeline” project.
+Hopefully, the advice in this article will assist you during your next “budget-constrained” or “aggressive timeline” project.
 They should allow you to reduce your design time while being confident that you have not compromised the safety of your design.